 Students may appeal the Student Judicial Board decision to the president who will consult with the appropriate administrator(s) in arriving at a final decision.

 Beyond the act of academic dishonesty, there are other modes of conduct that serve to undermine the academic success of students during classroom instruction.
 Therefore, students are prohibited from impeding an environment conducive to learning, whether it be during traditional instruction, instruction through technological means, instruction within a learning center, instruction by way of tutoring, or instruction by way of individual study on the campus of Fond du Lac Tribal and Community College.
 Hence, any student who is found to disrupt the educative process of other students is subject to sanctions as described in the Student Conduct Code Policy.
-The formal judicial process for academic misconduct violations are outlined in Part 4.
+The formal judicial process for academic misconduct violations is outlined in Part 4.
 Subpart B of the Student Conduct Policy.
 Academic misconduct, as so referenced, includes, but is not limited to, the following:

 – Being openly disruptive.